AlphaBravoCompany/ab-training-labs/container-bootcamp/section-7-labs/README.md

 Scroll through the output and you can see that the `Image` is : `nginx:1.14.2`

-Let's update the nginx-deployments.yml file so that the image is `nginx:1.20.1`.
-Then reapply the manfest file.
+Let's update the nginx-deployments.yml file on line 20 so that the image is `nginx:1.20.1`.

+Now, reapply the manfest file:

 `kubectl apply -f nginx-deployment.yml`